From the home page of the app, scroll down to your Imbalances tab.

 Gray dots indicate that we don’t have enough results from the last 6 months in that area.

 Clicking “View More Details” will take you to the “Analyze > Weaknesses” section, where you will be given 12 different graphs that will help you identify different types of weaknesses.
 Above is an example of one of these graphs.
-Each graph uses your individual levels in each of the lifts/movements to compare your proficiency and highlight discrepancies.
+Each graph uses your individual levels in each of the lifts/movements to compare your proficiency and highlight discrepancies in lifts/movements.
 In this particular graph, we compare your level for Shoulder Press, Push Press, and Jerk.
 If all of your levels for these three lifts were the same, that would indicate that you are balanced between the three lifts compared to the rest of the community.
 In this example, we have the chart from a member of CrossFit South Brooklyn (Toni Smith.).
 As you can see, in her Overhead category, her dynamic and technical, level is a lot higher than her shoulder Press.
 This indicates that her strict strength is not as developed, compared to other CrossFitters.
 So we might recommend that Toni focus more time to developing her strict overhead pressing strength, to help bring that level in line with her other overhead lifts.